StrahinjaGolubovic/Gymble/GITHUB_SETUP.md

 git add .

 # Create first commit
-git commit -m "Initial commit - Gymble app ready for Railway deployment"
+git commit -m "Initial commit - STREAKD. app ready for Railway deployment"
 ```

 ## Step 5: Create a GitHub Repository

 1. Go to https://github.com and sign in (or create an account)
 2. Click the **"+"** icon in the top right → **"New repository"**
-3. Repository name: `Gymble` (or any name you want)
+3. Repository name: `streakd` (or any name you want)
 4. Description: "Gym accountability platform with streak tracking"
 5. Choose **Public** or **Private**
 6. **DO NOT** check "Initialize with README" (we already have files)